-Then, to begin the conversion of our basic longboard into an electrically powered one, we will then attach the following specifically to the rear trucks and rear wheels: motor mounts, brushless outrunner motors, and a belt & pulley system.
+Then, to begin the conversion of our basic longboard into an electrically powered one, we will then attach the following to the rear trucks and rear wheels: motor mounts, brushless outrunner motors, and a belt & pulley system.
 This is seen as label C on Figure 2.

-After all the important physical components are installed, we will complete the installation of the electronic components to the longboard, which include the batteries, electric speed controllers, safety microcontrollers, wheel/rotational speed sensors, and weight sensors.
+After all the important physical components are installed, we will complete the installation of the electronic components to the longboard, which include the batteries, electronic speed controllers, safety microcontrollers, wheel/rotational speed sensors, and weight sensors.
+An example of a fully assembled longboard can be found on Figure 1.

-1.4 High Level Requirements
+1.3 High Level Requirements

-To consider our project successfull, our safety suite must fulfill the following:
+To consider our project successful, our safety suite must fulfill the following:

-- Our electric longboard is able to sense if the weight atop the board is significantly less than that of a normal user (a threshold value of 40 pounds); when sensed for 0.5 seconds or more, motor power is reduced to a maximum speed of 5 mph or less. - 2.
-Our electric longboard is able to measure/record the rotational speed of each of the front, unpowered wheels on the longboard to a tolerance of $\pm$ 5% of the RPM value. - 3.
-Our electric longboard will sense whether the powered wheels are slipping in the opposite direction of the unpowered wheels (as would be the case under extreme braking); when sensed, our electric longboard will automatically dampen the reverse-throttle value until traction is recovered.
+- 1. Our electric longboard is able to sense if the weight atop the board is significantly less than that of a normal user (a threshold value of 40 pounds); when sensed for 0.5 seconds or more, motor power is reduced to a maximum speed of 5 mph or less. - 2.
+Our electric longboard is able to measure/record the rotational speed of each of the front, unpowered wheels on the longboard to a tolerance of \pm 5% of the true value.

+3. Our electric longboard will sense whether the powered wheels are slipping in the opposite direction of the unpowered wheels (as would be the case under extreme braking); when sensed, our electric longboard will automatically dampen the reverse-throttle value until traction is recovered.